All you need to start your career in Nursing

 We are here to help you fulfil your potential and start you on the pathway to your dream career.

-Our Access to Higher Education Diploma in Nursing gives you all the knowledge & skills required to apply for a degree in all areas of Nursing, such as: Adult, Children, Mental Health or Learning Disability Nursing.
+Our Access to HE Diplomas for Nursing give you all the knowledge & skills required to apply for a degree in all areas of Nursing, such as: Adult, Children, Mental Health or Learning Disability Nursing.
 This can lead to a career working in the NHS, the private sector, the community, research, or education.

-Over 25 years of experience, and our excellent relationships with many universities, means that the content of these Nursing Diplomas fit perfectly with their entry requirements.
-We offer 2 different pathways on this course, Access to HE Diploma (Nursing & Midwifery) and Access to HE Diploma (Allied Health Professions) - find full details by clicking the Qualifications button above.
+Over 25 years of experience, and our excellent relationships with many universities, means that the content of these Diplomas fit perfectly with their entry requirements.
+We offer 2 different Diplomas on this course, Access to HE Diploma (Nursing & Midwifery) and Access to HE Diploma (Allied Health Professions) - find full details by clicking the Qualifications button above.

 Not all careers need a degree, and these Diplomas are also an excellent way to maximise your job prospects, such as: clinical support staff, therapy-related roles, an advocate or support roles for those in need.

 What are they?

 How do I study?

 When can I start?

 You can start when it suits you: just like studying with us, our enrolments are flexible too.

 There are no set entry requirements for this Access to HE Diploma.